 Harajuku is my favorite neighborhood in Tokyo.
 It’s like a feast for the eyes around every turn.
+There is so much to do and see you’ll need a couple of days to fully explore the area.
 Here is a list of my favorite things to do in Harajuku.

 Harajuku Shopping: Shop at Daiso

 When it comes to Harajuku shopping, Daiso is a store that has it all.
 Japan’s largest chain of 100 Yen store (with over 3,00 stores) and has a location on Takeshita Dori in Harajuku.

 The Harajuku location is 3 floors of pretty much anything you might need.
 They have snacks, beauty products, school supplies, and toys.
 Even is you’re not into shopping for the sake of shopping like me, go inside anyway.
 It’s an experience you can only have in Japan, mainly because 100 Yen stores don’t exist in other countries.
 But seriously, go in and check it out.